What is clubfoot?

 Response to treatment and follow up care

 The Ponseti Method is considered the most effective treatment of idiopathic clubfoot.
 Each clubfoot is unique, so your child’s response to each phase of treatment will be unique as well.
 Some clubfeet are more flexible while others are more rigid, requiring more casts than initially predicted or possibly recasting during later phases of treatment.
-A small percentage of children may require surgery at some stage in their treatment if the foot is not correcting well with casting.
+A small percentage of children may require additional surgery at some stage in their treatment if the foot is not correcting well with casting.

 Attending all appointments and a commitment to keeping casts and braces on as prescribed are important to achieve and maintain correction of the foot deformity.